HOUSE IN PALAU

 Who We’re Looking For

 The ideal couple will have good mechanical skills and excellent people skills.
 Though long-term construction experience isn’t required, a working knowledge of electrical systems, pumps, and power tools is strongly preferred.
 The ability to thrive in a remote setting within a foreign culture is essential.
-Given the lack of railings and the thirty-foot cliffs directly in front of the house, it is not suitable for young children.
+Given the lack of railings, sharp rocks, and the thirty-foot cliffs directly in front of the house, it is not suitable for young children.

 It is one thing to visit a place like Angaur for a few weeks but another to live there.
 Beyond house maintenance, snorkeling, and reading, there is very little to do.
 We would strongly suggest that you get involved with the local school either by helping them with their computers, by teaching, by coaching, etc..
 This will need to be approached delicately, however, because the island’s few teaching jobs are in high demand.
 There is a danger that you will be viewed as threatening someone’s job, even by volunteering.
 They are right to be concerned: the third grade, for example, has two students.
 In the end, it is likely that your time with the locals, especially the kids, will be the most memorable and the most meaningful.